 Our offices field many calls concerning the inability to pay for high utility bills.
 DSS in all three counties operates the Emergency Energy Crisis Intervention Program (EE-CIP) and LIEAP.
 In Henderson County, EA/CIP is outsourced at Interfaith Assistance Ministry; in Transylvania at the DSS office and at The Sharing House; in Polk County assistance is given at Thermal Belt Outreach.
 In the past, LIEAP funds have fell short of the need.
 Outreach to inform residents is done through radio, local paper, and from the sites themselves.
 Clients seeking heating/utility assistance through Interfaith, DSS or Sharing House are referred to Community Action Opportunities in Buncombe County for Weatherization and/or HARP (Heating or Air Conditioning Replacement or Repair).
 At WCCA, referrals are made as needs are identified through applicant or participant interviews and/or contacts.
-A new Homeward Bound location has opened up in Henderson County and has quickly become a place for us to refer callers and walk-ins that are homeless.
+Henderson County's Homeward Bound location continues to be a place for us to refer callers and walk-ins that are homeless.